Call (914) 422-DERM (3376) or text 914-768-4474

 Drs.
 Goldwasser and Veritas are non-accepting Medicare providers.
 This means that Medicare patients will be asked to pay at the time of service, and the office will submit a claim on their behalf so that they may be reimbursed.
 Fees for Medicare patients are limited by law and are lower than our standard fees.

 If you have straight Medicare, with or without a Medigap plan, this applies to you.
 There is automatic crossover of claims from Medicare to most Medigap insurance providers.
-If you are an established patient here, undergoing a full body skin exam, you will likely be asked to pay a fee of about $160-220 at the time of service, and you will likely be reimbursed by Medicare and your secondary insurance at about 66%-100%, depending on your Medigap plan, assuming you have satisfied your annual deductible.
+If you are an established patient here, undergoing a full body skin exam, you will likely be asked to pay a fee of about $170-220 at the time of service, and you will likely be reimbursed by Medicare and your secondary insurance at about 66%-100%, depending on your Medigap plan, assuming you have satisfied your annual deductible.
 If you do not receive a communication and/or payment from Medicare and your secondary insurance company after 6 weeks, you should contact them directly.

 If you have a Medicare advantage plan, we will charge you the Medicare rate, but you may not be reimbursed at all.
+You may need to submit the claim yourself, and we will supply you with the information and forms you need to do that, via email.

 Fees and Payment: